Nikoobox/TreeCamp/README.md

 - Users can login, signup or explore the site as demo users.
 - Password are encrypted with BCrypt for security
 - Only logged in users are able to book treehouses.
-- Users can preview their existing bookings on bookings show page.
+- Users can preview their existing bookings on bookings index page.
-- Users can delete their bookings on bookings show page.
+- Users can delete and edit their bookings on bookings show page.
+- Logged in users can review the site and edit or delete their review
 - Visitors can browse treehouses and see features and details.
+- Sites are displayed with Google Maps API.

 <div align="center">